Sergey Sologub: Island & Giuseppe Linardi: DECODED#LNDN

 Hay Hill Gallery

-sculpture, Fine Art, art exhibition
+sculpture, Fine Art, art galleries

 Sologub's new exhibition at Hay Hill Gallery promises to be a surreal fusion of ordinary landscapes and still-life, seen through a filter of science fiction.
 At first glance, these compositions appear meticulous with their technical skill and careful symmetry; on closer inspection, paradoxical angles emerge to disorient and unsettle the viewer.

 The artist clearly has a love of steam-shrouded locomotives and floating Venetian islands- disguising a mischievous spirit within an atmosphere of hushed reverence, as though he were a mystic.
 All may seem perfectly normal- until you realise that there is a giant paper aeroplane settled in the desert landscape; or that houses are blooming from the dusty patterns of an elaborate Persian rug.
 His recurring themes are futuristic and ancient all at once.

 Like Marco Polo returning to Kublai Khan with tall tales of unknown lands, Sologub unfurls his fantastical stories in exaggerated detail and clever sleight of hand.
 With the flawless technique of an old master- and a child’s uninhibited imagination- Island hints at the magical realism of those would-be-worlds.

 Giuseppe Linardi’s show Decoded is a not-to-be-missed visual experience.
 The bright canvases are a matrix of optical sensations as disconcerting as magic-eye pictures or interactive screens; reminiscent of bit-map zeros and ones, the broad dots and dashes merge to unveil their hidden subjects.
 The works could be seen as a kaleidoscopic rendering of the data we leave in our wake- an endless obsession with documenting our existence.